scott9025/covid-and-air-pollution/README.md

-# This is a final project for GOV-1005
+# This is my final project for GOV-1005